tingeman/find_artek/readme.md

 # TODO list

 ### To do...

+***URGENT***
+- [] In production, add/edit report form does not properly handle new persons not already in database
+- [] In production, add/edit report form fails during upload of pdf report.

+***Not urgent***
+- [] MAJOR: change to postgresql/postgis backend! (to allow handling of coordinate transformations)
+- [] MAJOR: implement unit testing
 - [] The add feature button is shown also when not logged in, at least in production.
 Check/fix
-- [] MAJOR: change to postgresql/postgis backend! (to allow handling of coordinate transformations)
-- [] MAJOR: implement unit testing
 - [] remove pop-ups for user acknowledgements when separate views also ask for akcnowledgement.
        Or move popups to acknowledgement view instead of happening from report view.
 - [] implement edit feature view/form